A Grammar of Model Analysis: Grama

 Calling plot_sinew_outputs....

-Sinews indicate an incorrect model!
+These sinews indicate an incorrect model.

 the plate becomes harder to buckle (the buckling stress increases), while when we make the plate thicker the plate becomes easier to buckle (buckling stress decreases).
+This is a verification failure that points to a potential mistake in the model implementation.

 md_plate_v2 = (